Nischayss/mental_health_chatbot/README.md

 # NISRA – AI-Powered Mental Health Assistant

-**A privacy-first, self-hostable mental health support system combining AI assistance with evidence-based wellness tools**
+**A privacy-first, self-hostable mental health support system combining AI assistance with evidence-based wellness tools** NISRA implements a **Hybrid Generative Adaptive RAG**, with local retrieval and API-based generation only.
+This ensures privacy-first, cost-efficient, and well-grounded responses.

 ---